morrislenny/track1-turtles/outline/TURTLE.md

 |`(state) (state name)`| returns a current state of the turtle.|
 |`(state-all)`| returns current states of all turtles.|

 Turtle's state includes its current coordinates (x,y), the angle it's pointing at, and its color.
-The color is encoded as three numbers in the RGB (Red, Green, Blue) encoding.
+The color is encoded as three numbers in the RGB (Red, Green, Blue) encoding. _EM comment: need to say something about colors_

 ### usage examples